 Nabil Al-Tikriti doesn’t just teach about the Middle East, he experiences it.

 Aboard the Bourbon Argos rescue ship in May 2015, the University of Mary Washington professor witnessed the desperation of refugees making the perilous Mediterranean crossing from North Africa to Greece and Italy.
 As a relief worker in Somalia, he saw how famine ravaged millions in the country during the ’90s.
 As an official observer, he viewed the emotional 2014 presidential election in Ukraine in the aftermath of the country’s violent revolution.

-An Iraqi American, Dr. Al-Tikriti has been a member of Médecins sans Frontières (MSF-Doctors Without Borders) since 1992.
+A native of New Orleans, Dr. Al-Tikriti has been a member of Médecins sans Frontières (MSF-Doctors Without Borders) since 1992.
 He’s traveled with the international humanitarian aid organization to Somalia, Iran, Albania, Turkey, Jordan, Syria, Iraq and Ethiopia, where he negotiated with community leaders, served as liaison with United Nations, nongovernmental organizations and local government personnel; dealt with personnel issues in a war zone, analyzed host government policies and leaders; and conducted an exploratory mission to determine potential MSF activity in Iraq.
 He joined an MSF team on a humanitarian mission to Syria in 2013 and served as a cultural facilitator on the organization’s ship that rescued thousands of immigrants in the Mediterranean.
-Since 2011, he’s served on the MSF-USA Board of Directors from 2011 to 2017, finishing his second term as the 2016-17 Vice President.
+He served on the MSF-USA Board of Directors from 2011 to 2017, finishing his second term as the 2016-17 Vice President.

 Dr. Al-Tikriti has served as a polling station supervisor or election monitor on numerous occasions since 1997, in Bosnia, Kosovo, Ukraine, Belarus, Kyrgyzstan, Georgia, Montenegro and Albania, for the Organization for Security and Cooperation in Europe.